Edgeworth Accountant: An Analytical Approach to Differential Privacy Composition: Introduction

 \subsection{Our contributions}

 We now briefly summarize our three main contributions.

-\textbf{Improved time-complexity and estimation accuracy.} We propose a new DP accountant method, termed the Edgeworth Accountant, which provides a finite-sample error bound in constant/linear time complexity for the composition of identical/general mechanisms.
-In practice, our method outperforms the GDP and moments accountant, with almost the same runtime.
+\textbf{Improved time-complexity and estimation accuracy.} We propose a new DP accountant method, termed Edgeworth Accountant, which gives finite-sample error bounds in constant/linear time complexity for the composition of identical/general mechanisms.
+In practice, our method outperforms GDP and moments accountant, with almost the same runtime.

-\textbf{Unified framework for efficient and computable evaluation of $f$-DP guarantee.} Although the evaluation of $f$-DP guarantee is $\#$P-hard, we provide a general framework to efficiently approximate it.
-Leveraging this framework, any approximation scheme applied to the CDFs of the sum of the privacy-loss log-likelihood ratios (PLLRs) can be directly transformed to a new DP accountant.
+\textbf{A unified framework for efficient and computable evaluation of $f$-DP guarantee.} Though the evaluation of $f$-DP guarantee is $\#$P-hard~\citep{murtagh2016complexity}, we provide a general framework to efficiently approximate it in certain important applications.
+Leveraging this framework, any approximation scheme to the CDFs of the sum of PLLRs can directly transform to a new DP accountant.

+\textbf{Effcient DP parameter estimation with better accuracy.} Our approximate Edgeworth Accountant is computationally efficient for estimating privacy parameters conveniently under any number of compositions.
+Compared to moments accountant, AEA can give an estimate that is accurate asymptotically.
+By leveraging Edgeworth expansion, AEA achieves better accuracy compared to GDP-based methods and the performance can be further improved with higher order expansions.

-\textbf{Exact finite-sample Edgeworth bound analysis.} To the our best knowledge, we are the first to use Edgeworth expansion with finite-sample bounds in the statistics and machine learning communities.
-The analysis of these finite-sample bounds of Edgeworth expansion is of its own interest, and has many potential applications.
+\textbf{Exact finite-sample Edgeworth bound.} To the best of our knowledge, we are the first to use the Edgeworth expansion with finite-sample bounds in the literature of DP.
+The analysis of the finite-sample bound of the Edgeworth expansion is of its own interest, and has many potential applications.
 We further derive an explicit adaptive exponential decaying bound for the Edgeworth expansion of the PLLRs, which is the first such result for the Edgeworth expansion.